-LAN (Local Area Network): A group of computers at a single location (usually an office or home) that are connected by phone lines, coaxial cable or wireless transmission.
+LAN (Local Area Network): A group of computers at a single location (usually an office or home) that are connected by phone lines, coaxial cable, or wireless transmission.
 See Network.

-Landscape Mode: The image is represented on the page or monitor such that the width is greater than the height (Horizontal).
+Landscape Mode: A page orientation or display such that the width exceeds the height (Horizontal).

-Laser Disc: Same as an optical CD, except 12" in diameter.
+Laser Disk: Same as an optical CD, except 12" in diameter.

-Laser Printing: A beam of light hits an electrically charged drum and causes a discharge at that point.
+Laser Printing: A printing process by which a beam of light hits an electrically charged drum and causes a discharge at that point.
 Toner is then applied, which sticks to the non-charged areas.
 Paper is pressed against the drum to form the image and is then heated to dry the toner.
 Used in laser printers and copying machines.

-Latency: The time it takes to read a disc (or jukebox), including the time to physically position the media under the read/write head, seek the correct address and transfer it.
+Latency: The time it takes to read a disk (or jukebox), including the time to physically position the media under the read/write head, seek the correct address, and transfer it.

-Latent Data: Latent or ambient data are deleted files and other ESI that are inaccessible without specialized forensic tools and techniques.
+Latent Data: Deleted files and other ESI that are inaccessible without specialized forensic tools and techniques.
 Until overwritten, these data reside on media such as a hard drive in unused space and other areas available for data storage.
+Also known as ambient data.
+See Residual Data.